-Using the applet, choose a network to use explicitly at any time.
+Left-click any of the connection applets to choose another network connection at any time.
 Such a choice takes priority over automatically selected networks.
 The chosen network is used as long as it is available, meaning that plugging a network cable in does not switch to a wired network connection automatically.